 Herbal hair dyes are entirely natural hair dyes, containing no chemicals.
 Many people don’t realize that individual plants and foods in your home can double as hair dyes.
-Herbal hair dyes are gaining popularity as many people become aware of the damage that chemical-laden dyes can leave on your hair.
+Herbal hair dyes are gaining popularity as more people become aware of the damage that chemical-laden dyes can leave on your hair.

 If you want to dye your hair but aren’t keen on the chemicals that come with a box dye or getting a dye job from your local salon, consider trying a herbal hair color to keep your hair healthy while still changing the color.